KhronosGroup/SYCL_Reference/source/iface/item.rst

 .. note::

-  Deprecated in SYCL2020.
+  Deprecated in SYCL 2020.

-Returns an :ref:`id` representing the _n_-dimensional offset provided to the ``parallel_for`` and that is added by the runtime to the global-ID of each work-item, if this item represents a global range.
+Returns an :ref:`id` representing the n-dimensional offset provided to the ``parallel_for`` and that is added by the runtime to the global-ID of each work-item, if this item represents a global range.